PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-persistent-volume-storage.md

 ## {{% heading "prerequisites" %}}

-* You need to have a Kubernetes cluster that has only one Node, and the
+* You need to have a PlaidCloud cluster that has only one Node, and the
 {{< glossary_tooltip text="kubectl" term_id="kubectl" >}}
 command-line tool must be configured to communicate with your cluster.
 If you do not already have a single-node cluster, you can create one by using